sumeetskd/Java-Coding-/README.md

 # Java-Coding-
-A repository for coding problems and solutions
+A solution repository for coding problems.